 Experts

-Roberto Salinas is the Executive Director of the Atlas Network Center for Latin America.
-He is also currently President of the Mexico Business Forum, President of the Alamos Alliance, Senior Debate Fellow and Debate Lecturer at the Calvin Coolidge Presidential Foundation, and an Adjunct Scholar of the Cato Institute.
-He has published more than 2,000 editorials (English and Spanish) on public policy topics, in The Wall Street Journal, The Journal of Commerce, Investor’s Business Daily, Barrons, and others.
+Roberto Salinas is a Senior Fellow with Atlas Network Initiatives for Latin America.
+He is President of the Alamos Alliance, Senior Debate Fellow at the Calvin Coolidge Presidential Foundation, and an Adjunct Scholar of the Cato Institute.
+He has published more than 2,000 editorials (English and Spanish) on public policy topics in The Wall Street Journal, The Journal of Commerce, Investor’s Business Daily, Barrons, and others.
 He is an occasional commentator for CNN, CNN Latinamerica, CNCB, BBC, and others.
 Roberto Salinas León holds a B.A. in political economy, history and philosophy from Hillsdale College, Michigan; and an M.A. and Ph.D. in philosophy from Purdue University, Indiana.

 Frequently Asked Questions